lainme/hilldustWrapper/README.md

 }
 ```

-The routes field is optional, other fields are mandatory.
+Usually the routes field is not needed, use it only when you have special routes not in the returned route table.

 The VPN can be started from the command line via